Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 ## Assign Servers
 Once you have created and setup the custom bot instance, you will need to assign it to the servers you plan to invite it to/configure it on.
 To assign the bot to a server follow these steps:
+1. Navigate to the "Premium" page on the web dashboard if you are not already on the page.
-1. Click the "Add Server" button under the "Applied Subscriptions" section
+2. Click the "Add Server" button under the "Applied Subscriptions" section
-2. Select the custom bot plan and the server you want to assign it to.
+3. Select the custom bot plan and the server you want to assign it to.
-3. Click "Add Server" button.
+4. Click "Add Server" button.
-4. Repeat for every server you want to use the custom bot in.
+5. Repeat for every server you want to use the custom bot in.

 ## Inviting Your Custom Bot
 1. On the Discord Developer dashboard select your bot application